Call MVCC Admissions

 Goal 1 The program will provide opportunities for students who have interest in beginning careers as professionals in graphic arts technology.

-- Students will work with each other and faculty to successfully complete projects.
+- 7) Students will effectively interact with each other and with faculty in a production environment.

 ED100 College Seminar